 We rarely buy soda.
 It’s expensive and doesn’t serve any real nutritional purposes.
 That said, once in a while, Cedar will ask for some.
 He doesn’t eat fast food, doesn’t much like cake or cookies and usually drinks water, juice or milk, so I don’t feel terrible if he has an occasional soda.
 Also, soda gives us a good excuse to make soda popsicles.

-Soda popsicles are a rare treat around here.
+Soda popsicles are a rare treat at my house.
 One, because as noted above, we don’t normally buy soda.
 Two, usually I err on the side of making 100% healthy ice pops, because the kids go through them like mad and I don’t want them licking down soda anymore than I want them drinking it.
 However, if you use soda in small amounts, you can make some super amazing sparkling pops for a special treat or party.

 Why add soda pop to popsicles?

 - Soda in an ice pop adds a nice bubbly flavor.
 You can actually taste the carbonation, which results in a really nice, light and airy pop.
 Bonus, ice pops made with soda tend to pop right out of their molds easily.